kgawecka/habitat_resotration/README.md

 The code in all files has the following structure:

-[] HABITAT DESTRUCTION
+1) HABITAT DESTRUCTION
-  [] input parameters for habitat destruction stage
+   - input parameters for habitat destruction stage
-  [] function "dynamicsD" which computes the regional abundance as a function of habitat loss during habitat destruction [] HABITAT RESTORATION
+   - function "dynamicsD" which computes the regional abundance as a function of habitat loss during habitat destruction

+2) HABITAT RESTORATION
+   - input parameters for habitat restoration stage
+   - function "dynamicsR" which computes the regional abundance as a function of habitat loss during habitat restoration
+   - code to replicate the habitat resotration simulation (using funciton "dynamiscR") n times
+   - calculation of restoration efficiency
+   - storage of results for post-processing